Our complaints procedure

 If you remain dissatisfied with the solutions offered after 10 days, a senior manager will review your case.
 They will call you to introduce themselves and will have 5 days in which to resolve your case.

 You have the right to escalate your complaint to a designated person, such as your local MP or councillor, if you do not feel that we have resolved the issue satisfactorily.

 You may also consider taking your complaint to the independent Housing Ombudsman Service

 We value all feedback and use this to help us improve our services.

 - View our latest Customer feedback and performance

 We work closely with the Housing Ombudsman Service, the official body set up by law to look at complaints about housing organisations that are registered with them.
 Their service is free, independent and impartial for our customers to access.

-- Good practice that will allow us, and other landlords, to respond to complaints effectively and fairly.
+They introduced a new Complaint Handling code in July 2020 setting out good practice to allow us, and other landlords, to respond to complaints effectively and fairly.

 The Code was reviewed last year, and the Ombudsman has updated it with changes being introduced in April 2022 to support a ‘positive complaint handling culture’.

 Cottsway fully supports the Code and we are assessing our current practices and implementing any changes needed in response to updated Code in line with the Ombudsman’s required deadline of October 2022.
 You can find out more about the Code and changes at: